Applications Need Software Integrity. Agents Need Context Integrity.

 1. Content Binding

 Context graphs must be cryptographically bound to a hash.
-We use RDF canonicalization (URDNA2015) to ensure identical graphs produce identical hashes regardless of serialization.
+We use RDF canonicalization (URDNA2015) so identical graphs produce identical hashes regardless of serialization.

 2. Signer Identification

 Signatures bind to Decentralized Identifiers (DIDs)—cryptographic identifiers supporting granular delegation.
-This key signs pricing claims; that key signs identity assertions.
+One key signs pricing claims.
+Another signs identity assertions.

 3. Provenance Chains